“A mind that is stretched by new experiences can never go back to its old dimensions.” -Oliver Wendell Holmes Sr.

 A way to relieve stress

 The simple realization that we are playing together is also quite powerful.
-This is not just memorizing a piece, or playing in a bubble, this is interacting with, and having an actual conversation with another person, through music.
+This is not just memorizing a solo piece on the piano, or playing in a bubble, this is interacting with, and having an actual conversation with another person, through music.

 Not only does building creative confidence through music lead to becoming a stronger musician, it also allows kids to confidently try other creative fields with less fear, and to bring more confidence to their everyday lives.